AnonymousJm/b0mb3r/README.md

 - b0mb3r --port 8080

-Wait for 30 seconds then restart your terminal after entering command b0mb3r --port 8080 then just launch your terminal type command
+Wait for 30 seconds then restart your terminal after entering command b0mb3r --port 8080. then just orlaunch your terminal type command

 - bomber
+---
 or
+---
 - b3mb3r